-Many visitors to Phra Nang beach simply go there to soak up the sun, laze on the white sand and admire the stunning Krabi scenery.
+Many visitors to Phra Nang Beach simply go there to soak up the sun, laze on the white sand and admire the stunning Krabi scenery.
 Flanked to its left and right by the neighbouring beaches of East and West Railay, Phra Nang commands an enviable location on the tip of the headland looking out on the emerald expanse of the Andaman Sea.
 However, some local people visiting Phra Nang aren’t just there to admire the surroundings.
 They are there to make offerings to Phra Nang herself, the Princess Goddess who is believed to reside in the cave underneath the cliff at one end of the beach.
 The legend and mystery of Phra Nang goes back many centuries and the belief in the Princess Goddess still remains strong amongst local people.

-The Legend of Phra Nang
+The legend of Phra Nang

 So who is Phra Nang?
 There are different theories about Phra Nang and how she came to be associated with this particular cave in Krabi.
 One legend says that an Indian princess was killed in a shipwreck offshore and her ghost occupied the cave.
 Another story says that Phra Nang was the wife of a local fisherman.
 One day her husband set out to sea but never returned.
 According to this story, the woman lived out the rest of her years living in the cave and looking out to sea waiting for her husband to come back.

-From Ao Nang, longtail boats can take you directly to Phra Nang beach.
-Journey time is a little over 10 minutes.
-If you arrive at West Railay you will need to walk through to East Railay and then follow the path along the beach and around the base of the cliff (towards the Rayavadee Resort) until you reach Phra Nang beach.
+Phra Nang Beach and the cave can also be accessed via East or West Railay.
+If you arrive at West Railay you will need to follow the walkway through to East Railay and then follow the path along the beach and around the base of the cliff (towards the Rayavadee Resort) until you reach Phra Nang Beach.